CS-433/ml-project-2-bab_thebuilders/README.md

 ## Repository description
 - The dataset is available on the aicrowd.com page [here](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/dataset_files).
 - The bulk of our python functions are in the folder **source**.
 Detailed explanations are available inside it.
-- `run.py` is the script to run in order to reproduce our model.

 ## Pre-trained model
 The pre-trained model is too voluminous to be stored on GitHub.
 Instead, it is available here https://drive.google.com/drive/folders/1VrlhBvzDyHwNom-jpgtSr4l86XyrQc1W?usp=sharing